Hon-Hai-Quantum-Computing/tomography_RGD/README.md

          - using qutip package: direct exact calculation for mixed states
          - Note the measurements for pure states & mixed states are different for the treatment now

-	- StVer   =  control of the 'rand' state generation
+	- StVer   = version control of the 'rand' state generation
       - 'pure states': 0, i.e.  no need of this parameter
       - 'rand': list of [which version of generated data, to generate or not], i.e.
          - [1, 0] = [version 1, do not generate]